Succession planning: preparing for future success

 40% increase in their own performance

-Finally, this stage of the succession planning process is the perfect time to look at the diversity within your future talent pools.
-Not only does this help you meet legal guidelines, but it also helps develop future leaders to ensure the business is representative, meeting diversity targets and making better decisions.
+Finally, this stage of the succession planning process is the ideal time to examine the diversity within your future talent pools.
+Not only does this help you meet legal guidelines, but it also helps develop future leaders to ensure the business is representative, meets diversity targets, and makes better decisions.

 There are many benefits to this, including: